 We at Select Registry firmly believe in giving back to communities.
 And you too can help those affected by the flooding and other natural disasters.
 If you can, follow the lead of the Feher-Peikers, and make a donation.
 But the most enjoyable way of giving back is to visit those areas affected.
 Support the local business by doing your holiday shopping in the small town shops.
 Eat at the great restaurants located across the state.
 Stay at any one of the great Select Registry inns.
 Your contribution, great or small, could make a big difference to the businesses struggling because of lack of business caused by these floods.

-For help choosing the best inn for your needs and desires in Colorado, or anywhere in North America, contact Select Registry today.
+For help choosing the best bed and breakfasts in Colorado, or anywhere in North America, contact Select Registry today.
 Each and every one of the nearly 350 Select Registry inns has been quality assurance inspected to ensure you will enjoy a wonderful stay with your every need met and your every expectation exceeded.